MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_UnpackLinkHint** – Enumeration representing potential user action based on unpack link.

 - **Data_UnpackLinkPromptResult** – Enumeration representing response of unpack link prompt.

+#### Office.Apple.ActivatePerpetual

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of the perpetual activation flow as well as investigating causes of failures by reviewing the FailedAt values.

+The following fields are collected:

+- **Data_FailedAt** - We collect a string representing where in the activate perpetual license flow we failed.

+#### Office.Apple.ActivateSubscription

+This event is collected for Office applications running under Apple platforms.
+We collect information related to the migration from the legacy licensing code stack to the vNext licensing code tack.
+This is used to monitor the health of the subscription activation flow as well as tracking if this is a migration to licensing vNext and if the primary identity was used.

+The following fields are collected:

+- **Data_ActivatingPrimaryIdentity** - A true/false value denoting if the primary identity was used.

+- **Data_NULSubscriptionLicensed** - A true/false value denoting the state of subscription

+#### Office.Apple.CISAuthTicketWithIdentity

+This event is collected for Office applications running under Apple platforms.
+The event is used for capturing auth token generation failures during InAppPurchase on the Mac (the event logs the error code received).
+This event is used for detecting and helping troubleshoot auth token generation failures

+The following fields are collected:

+- **Data_EmptyAuthToken** - We collect a string representing where in the activate perpetual license flow we failed.

+- **Data_TicketAuthError** - Error code which indicates the cause of failure

+- **Data_ValidIdentity** - If the client has a valid identity

+#### Office.Apple.InAppAssociationActivity

+This event is collected for Office applications running under Apple platforms.
+We collect information related to product association after an in-app purchase.
+We log which subscription SKU we are associating.
+This is used to monitor the health of the in-app purchase product associations.

+The following fields are collected:

+- **Data_ProductID** - The subscription SKU we are trying to associate the product to.

+#### Office.Apple.InAppPurchaseActivity

+This event is collected for Office applications running under Apple platforms.

+We collect information related to product purchases on the AppStore.
+We track the result of the purchase (Failure, success, payment issue, etc.), the type of the purchase request (restore, purchase) and the SKU/product being purchased (Microsoft 365 Family, etc.).
+This data is used for monitoring the health of the in-app purchase flows.

+The following fields are collected:

+- **Data_ Data_PurchaseResult** - The result of the purchase operation

+- **Data_ProductID** - The product being purchased

+- **Data_PurchaseRequestType** - The type of purchase request

+#### Office.Apple.InTune

+This event is collected for Office applications running under Apple platforms.
+We collect whether the current session is Intune-managed.
+This is used to pivot/filter on Intune managed sessions and allows us to investigate potential issues related to Office being run as an Intune-managed application.

+The following fields are collected:

+- **Data_EventID** - We collect a string representing a code that indicates whether the session is intune-managed.

+#### Office.Apple.Licensing.Mac.LicensingState

+This event is collected for Office applications running under Apple platforms.
+The event captures the current state of the license for a session in a machine (OLS license id, SKU being used, grace-period or not, RFM, etc.).
+The data collected is used for detecting errors and investigating causes of failures.

+The following fields are collected:

+- **Data_DidRunPreview** - A string indicating if this session is run under preview

+- **Data_LicensingACID** - A string representing a licensing system internal identifier

+- **Data_LicensingType** - A string representing the type of license

+- **Data_OLSLicenseId** - A string representing a license identifier

+- **Data_State** - A string representing the current state of the license

+#### Office.ConnectDevice.Activity.Start

+Allows us to know if a connection to a device or application was successful.
+Used for feature health and monitoring.
+This event is generated by Microsoft Data Streamer for Excel Add-in.

+The following fields are collected:

+- **Datasource_Type** - Serial device, or App Service information

+- **DataSource_Name** - Name of connected data source

+- **Activity_Name** = Name of the activity "ConnectDevice"

+- **Activity_CV** = ID to correlate the events across the connection session

+- **Activity_StartStopType** = Start

+- **Activity_DateTimeTicks** = Data Time for the activity

+#### Office.ConnectDevice.Activity.Stop

+Allows us to know if a connection to a device or application was successful.
+Used for feature health and monitoring This event is generated by Microsoft Data Streamer for Excel Add-in.

+The following fields are collected:

+- **Datasource_Type** - Serial device, or App Service information

+- **DataSource_Name** - Name of connected data source

+- **Activity_Name** - Name of the activity "ConnectDevice"

+- **Activity_CV** - ID to correlate the events across the connection session

+- **Activity_StartStopType** - Stop

+- **Activity_DateTimeTicks** - Data Time for the activity

 #### Office.Docs.AppDocs.OperationOpenFromMruByPath